SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ## Summary

 As of the Winter '21 release, Salesforce can take advantage of the native barcode scanning abilities of supported mobile devices.
 The first is a Lightning flow component that allows bar code scanning to be part of a flow.
-The second Lightning component in this package allows a user to scan a barcode and either open a scanned URL or take action on the scanned text as part of a home, app, record, or community page.
+The second Lightning component in this package allows a user to scan a barcode and either open a scanned URL or take action on the scanned text as part of a home, app, or record page.

+**NOTE**: These components will **NOT** work on an experience (formerly "community") page.

 **NOTE**: *This capability is still in the beta stage and should be used at your own risk.
 Furthermore, purchasing decisions should be made on products from Salesforce that are generally available.
 This capability will also need to go through Salesforce Government Cloud interoperability testing and may not be within the FedRAMP boundary for U.S. Federal customers.*